mikelui/mikelui.github.io/_guides/VHDL-basics.md

 a  # a == 6
 ```

-In VHDL, we model a real schematic, so data is set as soon as physically possible.
+In VHDL, we model a circuit, so data just propagates through wires.

 ``` vhdl
 ENTITY pass_through IS